 Routine pest control treatments applied around your foundation perimeter can have a big impact on flea populations and reduce the chances of your pets bringing fleas inside.
 This is the best way to reduce the risk of a flea infestation taking root in your home.

-If you live in our Indiana, Kentucky, and Illinois service area, and you need help with getting rid of fleas or with keeping them from infesting your home, we can help.
+If you live in our Indiana, Kentucky, and Illinois service areas, and you need help getting rid of fleas or keeping them from infesting your home, we can help.
 Our Complete pest control provides interior pest treatments, exterior defense, as well as rodent control.
 There is no better way to protect your home from fleas and other potentially dangerous pests.
 Reach out to us today for immediate assistance with pest control!

 Schedule Your Free Inspection

 Complete the form below to schedule your no obligation inspection.